 The amount of ibuprofen and codeine that can lead to an overdose varies from person to person.

-If you need to go to the nearest hospital accident and emergency (A&E) department do not drive yourself - get someone else to drive you or call for an ambulance.
+If you need to go to A&E do not drive yourself.
+Get someone else to drive you or call for an ambulance.

 Take the box or leaflet inside the packet plus any remaining medicine with you.